AaronR-JHU/rank-order-assignment/README.md

 Biomedical Data Design - Rank Order Code

-This repository provides code to solve a rank-order assignment problem, matching N doctors with K hospitals based on doctor preferences.
+This repository provides MATLAB code to solve a rank-order assignment problem, matching N doctors with K hospitals based on doctor preferences.

 The implementation uses the Hungarian algorithm (see reference below) to maximize overall doctor satisfaction.
 Preferences are converted into costs: